microbiome/OMA/04_containers.md

    altExp             free              match    Alternative experiments
 MultiAssay            free      free (mapping)    Multi-omic experiments

 Table: (\#tab:options) **Recommended options for storing multiple data tables in microbiome studies** The _assays_ are best suited for data transformations (one-to-one match between samples and columns across the assays).
 The _alternative experiments_ are particularly suitable for alternative versions of the data that are of same type but may have a different number of features (e.g. taxonomic groups); this is for instance the case with taxonomic abundance tables agglomerated at different levels (e.g. genus vs. phyla) or alternative profiling technologies (e.g. amplicon sequencing vs. shallow shotgun metagenomics).
-For alternative experiments one-to-one match between samples (cols) is required but the alternative experiment tables can have different numbers of features (rows).
+For alternative experiments one-to-one match between samples (cols) is libraryd but the alternative experiment tables can have different numbers of features (rows).
 Finally, elements of the _MultiAssayExperiment_ provide the most flexible way to incorporate multi-omic data tables with flexible numbers of samples and features.
 We recommend these conventions as the basis for methods development and application in microbiome studies.